pagekit/docs/developer-basics/response.md

 ```

 ## Stream
-The Streamed Response allows to stream the content back to the client.
-It takes an callback function as its first argument.
-Within that callback, a call to `flush` will be directly emitted to the client.
+The streamed response allows to stream the content back to the client.
+It takes a callback function as its first argument.
+Within that callback, a call to `flush` will be emitted directly to the client.

 ```php
 public function streamAction()